freenas/freenas-docs/userguide/storage.rst

 The Storage section of the graphical interface allows configuration of these options:

-* :ref:`Pools` creates and manages storage pools.
+* :ref:`Pools`: create and manage storage pools.

-* :ref:`Snapshots` manages local snapshots.
+* :ref:`Snapshots`: manage local snapshots.

-* :ref:`VMware-Snapshot` coordinates ZFS snapshots with a VMware datastore.
+* :ref:`VMware-Snapshot`: coordinate OpenZFS snapshots with a VMware datastore.

 #ifdef truenas